CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 * Test and proof-read any custom error messages
 * Test the auth flow from both the web browser and [desktop app](https://asana.com/download)
   * You can enter the installation flow manually by navigating to `https://app.asana.com/-/install_platform_ui_app?app_id=<app_client_id>`
-* Test [Rule Actions](/docs/rule-actions) with a variety of trigger combinations
+* Test [rule actionsctions](/docs/rule-actions) with a variety of trigger combinations

 For additional details, an interactive checklist can be found on the **Submit for review** page when managing your app through the [developer console](https://app.asana.com/0/my-apps).

 <hr>

-## Installation Flow
+## Installation flow

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

 When the end user connects an app with App Components to Asana for the first time, they will go through an installation flow.
 This involves authorizing the app, and adding it to projects in Asana.

 The installation flow can be configured in the [developer console](https://app.asana.com/0/my-apps).
-Note that a list of all possible configurations can also be found in [Configure the App](/docs/configure-the-app) in the [Getting Started](/docs/getting-started) guide.
+Note that a list of all possible configurations can also be found in the [configure the app](/docs/configure-the-app) section of the [getting started](/docs/getting-started) guide.

 For the end user, the installation flow can be triggered through either one of two ways: